-Sweet Holly Mini Table Treat - Correction for Holly Leaves Templates HERE.
+Sweet Holly Mini Table Treat from All 'Round the Seasons booklet - Correction for Holly Leaves Templates HERE.

 Star Cluster Corrections

 Please note there are a few corrections for the first printing of our Star Cluster pattern HERE.

 Over the years I’ve taught many classes to quilters who are frustrated with imperfect points, lumpy seams or blocks that don’t finish the correct measurement.
 With the evolution of pinked edges on Moda’s precuts, I started to play with the idea of layering a small square over a larger square, topstitching it in place, then cutting and piecing to make a simplified traditional block.
 By eliminating possible mistakes in multiple seams and pressing, a layered block that lays flatter and finishes the correct size is easy to accomplish.